-- Providing greater transparency of state authorities' work (including rules on public debates and lobbying, increasing transparency of Governmental, public enterprises' and of other institutions' activities), - Decrease of regulatory and financial state interventions (e.g. license, approvals, subsidies) that create corruption risks, especially when implemented without previous criteria - Thorough reform of public sector organization - Respecting and strengthening the role of independent state authorities and providing implementation of their decisions and recommendations - Providing transparency of media ownership and media financing.
+- Keeping the consititution of legal order - Changes of Constitution for more efficient fight against corruption - Decrease of regulatory and financial state interventions (e.g. license, approvals, subsidies) that create corruption risks, especially when implemented without previous criteria - Thorough reform of public sector organization - Respecting and strengthening the role of independent state authorities and providing implementation of their decisions and recommendations - Providing transparency of media ownership and media financing.
 Creating conditions for the undisturbed work of the media, breaking the circles around the media that comprise politics, business and marketing companies